Finding Your First Job After Rehab

 Before you start scouring job boards on the Internet or highlighting newspaper classifieds, it’s important to start with the foundation of every job search: your resume.
 Make sure it’s updated with your most recent job experience as well as the highest level of education you’ve completed.
 If you don’t have a resume or are unsure of where to start, enlist a family member or friend to help.
 Many communities also have workforce coalitions that can help with resume writing.

-Once your resume is squared away, you can develop a plan for the types of jobs you’d like to apply for.
+Once your resume is updated, you can explore and develop a plan for the types of jobs you’d like to apply for.
 This is a great time to assess your past job history and ask yourself questions, like:

 You should know exactly what the jobs entail after reading the description.
 Go with your gut; if the job isn’t what you’re looking for, move on.